marcoevang/camilladsp-setrate/README.md

 - `-p, --port <port>`                             Set server IP port [default: 1234]
 - `-l, --loglevel <log level>`          Set log level - Override flags [values: err, warn, user, notice]

+If the *--capture* flag is omitted, this tool updates the *samplerate* and *chunksize* parameters of *CamillaDSP* configuration.
+If that flag is used, the *capture_samplerate* parameter is updated instead and *chunksize* is left unchanged.
+This flag should be used if *CamillaDSP* is configured for resampling the captured audio to a fixed playback rate.

+If the `--device` option is used, the name of the capture device shall be given in the format required by the`arecord`command.

+The `--err`, `--warn`, `--user` and `--notice` flags independently enable each type of log message.
+The `--loglevel` option overrides the settings of those flags, therefore if you use this option, you should not use the flags.

 ***camilladsp-setrate*** should start as a service at boot time.
 To this end, the `camilladsp-setrate.service` file is provided.
 You can edit that file to set the desired options.
 After modifications to the service file you have to make the `udev` daemon reload the rules: